flaneurette/Health-Library/Documents/Cleaning/Eco-friendly-cleaning-guide/README.md

 Reguarly clean them in hot water, every 2-3 days.

-### 6. Alcohol Solution (Occasional Use)
+### 6. Alcohol solution (occasional use)
 Best for:
 - Electronics (keyboards, phones, remote controls)
 - Disinfecting after illness in the home
 - Medical/first aid uses
+- Rims of glasses

 DIY recipe: 70% isopropyl alcohol + 30% water in a spray bottle, use with washable cloths

-Note: Not needed for routine cleaningsoap and water is sufficient for normal household bacteria.
+Note: Not needed for routine cleaning soap and water is sufficient for normal household bacteria.
 Save this for when you actually need disinfection.

 > ❌ There are risks because alcohol is considered low toxic.

 ## Enzyme cleaners